aikosiadotcom/automaton-boilerplate/README.md

 npm start
 ```

-after you run, automaton runtime will compile your code into .automaton
+after you run, automaton runtime will compile your code into folder .automaton on your root directory

 ## PUBLISH